 Are UK gamers spending less time on social media?

-Yes, around 25% of UK players expect to spend less time on social media over the next five years to focus on gaming.
+Yes, roughly 25% of UK players expect to spend less time on social media over the next five years to make room for gaming.

 Is gaming replacing streaming entertainment?

-About 20% of players say they plan to prioritise gaming over streaming television and films.
+About 20% of players plan to prioritize gaming over streaming TV shows and films.

 Do gamers feel part of a community?

-Nearly half of UK players report feeling part of a community around their favourite game or franchise, rising to almost three-quarters among Gen Z players.
+Nearly half of UK players feel part of a community around their favorite game or franchise.
+That figure rises to almost three-quarters among Gen Z players.

 Can gaming lead to real-life friendships?

-Yes, more than half of Gen Z gamers say they have formed real-life friendships through gaming.
+Yes, more than half of Gen Z gamers report forming real-life friendships through gaming.

 Does gaming influence personal identity?